zenlykoi/Messaging-Chrome-Extension/README.md

 # Messaging-Chrome-Extension
-A module for messaging between "content", "popup" and "background".
+A module for messaging between "content", "popup" and "background" of Chrome Extension.